6 of Quebec's Most Active and Promising Vocational Sectors

 Consider these facts:

-- Over 600,000 people are already employed in Quebec's health care and social assistance sector.5
+- Statistics Canada says that over 600,000 people are already employed in Quebec's health care and social assistance sector.

 - The suburbs of Montreal are among the fastest-growing areas in Quebec, leading to new healthcare positions in or near those communities.

 But looking after its residents' physical health isn't all that the province is focused on.
 It also pays special attention to ensuring that people with mental health issues, developmental disorders, and addictions have access to the care they need.

 And here's another thing that makes Quebec such a compelling place to work for health and social care professionals: The success of closely related industries that are consistently coming up with exciting new breakthroughs.
-More than 450 companies are involved in developing advancements in areas like biotechnology and pharmaceuticals.4
+Investissement Quebec says that more than 450 companies are involved in developing advancements in areas like biotechnology and pharmaceuticals.

 3. Skilled Service Trades

 This is an especially large segment of Quebec's economy.
-Tradesmen and women in service-producing occupations account for millions of the province's workers.5 Automotive mechanics, chefs, and beauty professionals are just a few examples.
+Tradesmen and women in service-producing occupations account for millions of the province's workers.
+Automotive mechanics, chefs, and beauty professionals are just a few examples.

 For people in the automotive service trade, Quebec is a particularly interesting place to work because of the large ground transportation industry.
-About 620 companies related to the industry call the province home.
+According to Investissement Quebec, about 620 companies related to the industry call the province home.
 They employ more than 32,000 people and specialize in everything from specialty and recreational cars and trucks to electric buses and innovative commercial vehicles.
-Some even design advanced systems for rail transit.4
+Some even design advanced systems for rail transit.

 Quebec has attracted several major players in the high-tech industry.
-In fact, the information and communications technology sectors collectively employ about 210,000 people within the province.
-And they generate billions of dollars in revenues.4
+In fact, the information and communications technology sectors collectively employ about 210,000 people within the province, according to Investissement Quebec.
+And they generate billions of dollars in revenues.